viper-development/workshop-startup-dev/Notes.md

 ## Who is Who (30)

-- Daw a picture and pin it.
-(1+5)
+- Explain what you expect from this workshop, what peaqued your interest and what possible IT project you would love to work on if you could choose any.
-- Explain in one minute to the others what you want from the workshop and what project you have in mind.
-(2/person)
+- Two minutes for everyone.

 ## What is Git (15)